Slave Compensation Act 1837: Legacy and evaluation

 The Slavery Abolition Act 1833 (3 & 4 Will.
 4. c.
 73) contained provision for payments to slave owners in Cape of Good Hope, Mauritius, and the Virgin Islands as compensation for their loss of property in order to persuade them to allow the legislation to be passed.
 The Slave Compensation Act 1837 widened the compensation to cover the owner of any African slave in any colony.
-Much of the compensation was paid in Reduced Annuities, which were quickly sold and the money sent abroad.
+About a quarter of the compensation was paid in Reduced Annuities, which were quickly sold and the money sent to the claimants abroad.
 As a consequence, the financial crisis of the mid-1830s was worsened, causing distress and unemployment to working people in Britain.

-Chair of the CARICOM Reparations Commission, Sir Hilary Beckles, has pointed out that the taxes of many descendants of slaves in the UK have been used to repay the compensation loan, which he called "the greatest act of political immorality".
-Many wealthy families in the UK have benefited from the compensation, and today's generations continue to benefit.

 The Centre for the Study of the Legacies of British Slave-ownership was created in 2010 to research the effects of slavery on British history, including the Slave Compensation Act 1837.
 It incorporated a University College London project called Legacies of British Slave-ownership which aimed to list the individuals who received compensation.
 They estimate that 10–20% of Britain's wealthy can be identified as having had links to slavery, ranging in their level of connection.
 The centre has since been renamed the Centre for the Study of the Legacies of British Slavery, reflecting a change of emphasis towards the enslaved.

-Since 2018, numerous Freedom of Information Act requests have been sent to the British government and Bank of England for the names of those who were paid with the bonds, of which all were denied.